thedynamiclinker/sudocode/sys/fs/Documentation/advanced/religion/for/beginners/Jews.md

 (Citation 7: https://en.wikipedia.org/wiki/Chi_Rho)

 As you can see from these two data points, the set of Jews seems to be accumulating more official doctrine over time, since version 2 appended to version 1's bible.
 That means the set of humans that agree with all the doctrine is necessarily getting smaller with later iterations.
-(Though their number appear to be growing, paradoxically.)
+(Though their number appears to be growing, paradoxically.)

 So naturally the Jews version 0 is all the humans everywhere, in principle.
 But a much smaller group than the original Jews, in practice (so that we can faithfully maintain the paradox above.)